tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Introduce today's lesson and get students amped on what they're about to learn—today they'll genuinely leverage Pandas to create insightful financial analyses.

-Welcome students to the third day of Pandas!
-Open the slideshow and introduce the concepts that will be covered in today's class.
-Highlight the following:
+Welcome to the third day of Pandas!
+Open the slideshow and introduce the concepts that will be covered, highlighting the following:

 * In the previous two classes, we focused on Pandas basics and single stock evaluation.
 Today, you will transition to analyze groups of stocks (stock portfolios) to achieve the best risk-to-reward ratio for your investments.

 * The focus of this lesson is on using Pandas to make more informed—and better!—investments.
-You will be learning and using techniques used by financial analysts, quantitative traders, and portfolio managers.
-This should feel exciting and refreshing!
+Get excited, as you will learn and use techniques used by financial analysts, quantitative traders, and portfolio managers.

-* Get ready to test yourselves mentally today, as you go from analyzing a single variable to analyzing an amalgamation of variables with relationships to one another.
+* Prepare to test yourselves mentally, as you go from analyzing a single variable to analyzing an amalgamation of variables with relationships to one another.

-* Get excited!
-Feel energized!
-Today is the day where you truly begin leveraging the power of Pandas to create insightful analyses that can benefit your skills in financial analysis and investing.
+* Get pumped up!
+Today is the day you'll truly begin leveraging the power of Pandas to create insightful analyses that can benefit your skills in financial analysis and investing.

 ---